 Those who want a memorable hike but not as long or challenging as the Apolobamba Circuit, there is the 3 – 4 day Hichukhota to Condoriri Bolivia mountain trek available April – October.
 You’ll skirt midnight blue lakes, stark white-blue glaciers and scale striking mountains to admire the Condoriri Range, named as such due to the three peaks resembling a condor lifting its wings just before take off.

-The most popular hike from La Paz is undoubtedly to the summit of Huayna Potosí, a 3 day beginner-friendly trek up 6,088 metres, often on snow and glaciers.
+The most popular hike from La Paz is undoubtedly to the summit of Huayna Potosí, a two or three day beginner-friendly trek up 6,088 metres, often on snow and glaciers.
 Due to well established base camps, it is an accessible hike taken at a moderate pace to allow altitude acclimatisation.

 For only a taster in a day if there’s no time to be fully submerged in the Andes, there’s always the ancient Inca pilgrimage route around Lake Titicaca, a 6 hour hike with the Cordillera Real Range as your backdrop.